SAP-archive/bot-connector/README.md

 Bot Connector allows you to connect your bot to multiple messaging channels.

-It provides a higher level API to manage several messaging platforms at once, and lets you focus on your bot by using a simple and unique format to talk to the entire world.
+It provides a higher level API to manage several messaging platforms at once and lets you focus on your bot by using a simple and unique format to talk to the entire world.

 ## Documentation

-You can see the API documentation [here](https://recastai.github.io/bot-connector/)
+You can see the API documentation [here](https://recastai.github.io/bot-connector/).

 Or generate the documentation with the following command:
 ```bash